uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

         const Descriptor& desc,
         Args&&... args);

-- Shortcut that allows omitting explicit queue and input creation.
-This is combination of two previous shortcuts.
+- A shortcut that allows omitting explicit queue and input creation.
+This is a combination of two previous shortcuts.

   .. code-block:: cpp